machineghost/Underscore-Grease/README.md

     _(foo).without_({foo:bar}).compact_().flatten_().items();

-To use Underscore Grease simply download and add underscore.grease.js to your environment (or, for a production environment, use underscore.grease.min.js instead).
-That's it.
+To use Underscore Grease simply download and add `underscore.grease.js` to your environment (or, for a production environment, use `underscore.grease.min.js` instead).
+It's that simple.

 Underscore Grease was created by Jeremy Walker with feedback from GitHub user Nami-Doc.
 It is licensed under the [MIT License](http://opensource.org/licenses/MIT).